BLopo20/Parkinson-s-Disease-Datasets/README.md

 ### Description

 This dataset provides accelerometer and gyroscope data for the detection of FoG.
-The data was collected while the subjects walked independently through a turning and barier course, designed to elicit FoG, while wearing the inertial measuring units (IMUs).
+The data was collected while the subjects walked independently through a turning and barrier course designed to elicit FoG, while wearing the inertial measuring units (IMUs).

-Each walking trial consisted of two elipses and two figures of eight around tall barriers.
-Each subject performed 5 to 14 walking trials trough 2 to 6 visits, separated by up to 44 months.
+Each walking trial consisted of two ellipses and two figures of eight around tall barriers.
+Each subject performed 5 to 14 walking trials through 2 to 6 visits, separated by up to 44 months.
 The walking trials were completed while the subjects were on the OFF medication status and off deep brain stimulation (DBS).

-From the 7 subjects, 4 wore 11 IMUs placed on the locations described in the first table in the begining of the repository (both feet, booth ankles , both wrists, both thighs, lumbar, chest, and head) and the remaining 3 subjects wore only 6 IMUs placed on both feet, both ankles, lumbar, and chest.
+From the 7 subjects, 4 wore 11 IMUs placed on the locations described in the first table in the beginning of the repository (both feet, both ankles, both wrists, both thighs, lumbar, chest, and head) and the remaining 3 subjects wore only 6 IMUs placed on both feet, both ankles, lumbar, and chest.
 The subjects demographic data is shown in the following table.

 |Characteristic                               |PD group (n=7)|
 |---------------------------------------------|--------------|